Discover the Anticoagulant and Health Properties of Garlic

 - Don’t eat it on an empty stomach or just before bedtime.

-- You can always mix it with food, especially those that can camouflage it, like putting it on toasted bread, with potatoes, creams, gazpachos, etc.
+- You can always mix it with food, especially those that can camouflage it.
+For example, putting it on toasted bread, with potatoes, creams, gazpachos, etc.

 - You can also incorporate it into your diet in a gradual way.